BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Examples of Pseudo-reward Value Signalling

-Many intrinsic motivation terms are intended to reward behavior that gains valuable experience.
-These are helpful for RL algorithms such as the \Greedy{} algorithm $\alg^\gsup$ (see section \ref{section:1step}) which ignore the value of gaining information, in problems containing significantly valuable information that is not immediately rewarding to gather.
-These IM terms aim to reward the agent for reaching states with more valuable information in $h_t$, to make it believe collecting this information is inherently rewarding.
+Many intrinsic motivation terms are intended to reward behavior that gains valuable experience, reaching states with more valuable information in $h_t$.
+These are helpful for RL algorithms which don't account for the utility of gathering information (e.g., see section \ref{section:1step}), in problems containing information of significant value that is not immediately rewarding to collect.
 Note that different types of information are valuable in different types of problems, i.e., for different $\pdist$, and this determines which form of IM provides the most helpful signal for $\VoI^*$.